 There are pain clinics now using

 devices, and many alternative therapists specializing in migraine headaches.
 Just a word of caution here to see your physician first.
-Get the right diagnosis and treatment plan be spending too much on complementary therapies that boast a cure.
+Get the right diagnosis and treatment plan before spending too much on complementary therapies that boast a cure.

 There are more migraine savvy doctors and there are more effective preventative medications to use with childhood migraines than ever before in history.
 And overall, migraine is slowly being recognized as a serious medical condition.